SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not

 Many adults rely on their job or their spouse's job for health insurance, but once you retire, you'll need to look elsewhere for coverage.
 In America, most retired seniors turn to Original Medicare.
 Having access to Medicare is certainly a perk, but it won't fully protect you against the rising costs of prescriptions and health care.
 That's where Medigap plans come in: They fill the gap between what Original Medicare Part A and Part B covers and what you owe.

 If you're in the market for a Medigap plan, Blue Cross Blue Shield (BCBS) might be exactly what you're looking for.
 They offer all 10 available Medigap plans and support millions of older adults across the country.
 Depending on where you live, you may even have access to add-ons like hearing aid coverage or dental insurance.
-We certainly think considering BCBS is worth it for any senior who wants a Medigap plan!
 In this review, we'll get into everything you need to know about BCBS Medigap plans, including plans and benefits, cost, and how to purchase a plan.

 Unlike other insurance companies we've reviewed, such as Aetna, BCBS isn't a single company.
 It's actually an umbrella term for an association of 34 independently operated BCBS companies.
 Here's where it can get confusing: Many of these companies go by a different name.

 Some of these names include: